clinician-directory/clinician-directory/README.md

 - [Warren O'Brien](https://github.com/whoguy24)
 - [Yasir Uddin](https://github.com/YasirUddin123)

 ## Acknowledgment
 Thank you to [Prime Digital Academy](https://www.primeacademy.io/) and our instructor Matthew Black who helped us to make this application a reality.
 Thank you to Sam Nelson and MobileMSK for the opportunity to build Clinician Directory.

 ## Support
-If you have suggestions or issues, please email Kelsey Brown at kbrown55347@gmail.com.
+If you have suggestions or issues, feel free to email the following developers:

+Warren O'Brien at whoguy24@gmail.com
+Kelsey Brown at kbrown55347@gmail.com